 - Lysozyme, an enzyme that weakens bacteria through compromising the bacteria's cell walls

-Ovotransferrin, a substance that deprives bacteria of the iron they need to survive
+- Ovotransferrin, a substance that deprives bacteria of the iron they need to survive

 The pH of egg white, which is high, creates an unfavorable environment for bacterial growth.
-This is demonstrated in results from a 1952 in vitro study published in the Journal of Bacteriology which showed that the antibacterial effect of egg white increased each time the scientists increased the pH of the egg white medium in which they were growing bacteria.3,4
+This is demonstrated in results from a 1952 study.3,4

+The 1952 in vitro study published in the Journal of Bacteriology showed that the antibacterial effect of egg white increased each time the scientists increased the pH of the egg white medium in which they were growing bacteria.3,4

 Lysozyme is another way that egg white is antibacterial.
 Lysozyme is an enzyme in egg white that attacks a specific protein called peptidoglycan that is present in the bacterial cell walls, causing the cell wall to weaken.
 The body's defense systems can then break into the bacteria's weakened cell walls and kill the bacteria.
-Additionally, once the bacterial cell wall is weakened, it will fail to regulate the flow of water and minerals into the cell, resulting in too much water and too many minerals accumulating inside the cell - eventually causing the cell to burst.
+Additionally, once the bacterial cell wall is weakened, it will fail to regulate the flow of water and minerals into the cell, resulting in too much water and too many minerals accumulating inside the bacterial cell - eventually causing the cell to burst.

-P. acnes bacteria is scientifically referred to as a "gram-positive" bacteria.
-Data shows that lysozymes are effective in limiting the growth of some strains of gram-positive bacteria, although there are also resistant gram-positive strains.3Therefore, it is possible that the lysozymes in egg whites may be effective against P. acnes since it is gram-positive, but it is also possible that P. acnes may be resistant to lysozymes.
+C. acnes bacteria is scientifically referred to as a "gram-positive" bacteria.
+Data shows that lysozymes are effective in limiting the growth of some strains of gram-positive bacteria, although there are also resistant gram-positive strains.3 Therefore, it is possible that the lysozymes in egg whites may be effective against C. acnes since it is gram-positive, but it is also possible that C. acnes may be resistant to lysozymes.
 More research is necessary to say for sure.

-Ovotransferrin is another antibacterial substance present in egg white.
-Ovotransferrin binds to iron, essentially depriving bacteria of the iron they need to grow.
+Ovotransferrin is another antibacterial substance present in egg white.5,6 Ovotransferrin binds to iron, essentially depriving bacteria of the iron they need to grow.
 Recent research also suggests that ovotransferrin can bind to the bacterial cell wall, causing the cell to leak ions such as sodium and potassium, and ultimately killing the cell.
-Some species of bacteria are sensitive to ovotransferrin and some are resistant.2,3Therefore, while it is possible that ovotransferrin may inhibit the growth of P. acnes, more research is needed to know for sure.
+Some species of bacteria are sensitive to ovotransferrin and some are resistant.2,3 Therefore, while it is possible that ovotransferrin may inhibit the growth of C. acnes, more research is needed to know for sure.

 Although egg white exhibits antibacterial properties, it is important to remember that bacteria can still grow under some circumstances.
-Specifically, eggs that are stored at room temperature may be at risk for bacterial growth.3If applying eggs to the skin, it may be best to avoid eggs that have been stored at room temperature.
+Specifically, eggs that are stored at room temperature may be at risk for bacterial growth.3 If applying eggs to the skin, it may be best to avoid eggs that have been stored at room temperature.

 Wound Healing Properties of Egg White

-Current research on egg whites and wound healing is limited.
-In one in vitro study, researchers evaluated the effect of an egg white protein called ovomacroglobulin on the body's production of fibroblasts.
+Study 2: In this in vitro study, researchers evaluated the effect of an egg white protein called ovomacroglobulin on the body's production of fibroblasts.
 Fibroblasts are cells important in wound healing.
 The study examined both mice and human skin cells.
 The results, reported in the Journal of the Science of Food and Agriculture in 2016 suggested that raw egg white could increase the production of fibroblasts.
-These preliminary results indicate that egg whites may help wounds - including acne wounds - heal faster, but more research is needed.7
+These preliminary results indicate that egg whites may help wounds - including acne wounds - heal faster, but more research is needed.8

 Pro- and Anti-inflammatory Properties of Egg White

 Although researchers have not studied topical egg white masks in the treatment of acne, they have studied the ways in which egg whites affect inflammation when people eat eggs.
-Data from these studies can help us hypothesize about whether the topical use of egg white is likely to help with the inflammation inherent in acne.
+Data from these studies can help us hypothesize about whether the topical use of egg white.
+From what we can discern so far, eating egg white may:

 Research has looked at levels of inflammatory substances in the blood stream before and after people eat eggs and has found that body weight and overall health are both important factors in determining whether egg consumption causes inflammation or reduces inflammation.
 Among healthy individuals, eating eggs increases inflammation in the body.
 In contrast, when overweight and diabetic people eat eggs, inflammation levels either drop or remain steady.6